 Lawmakers failed to pass House Bill 4623, a critical workplace sexual harassment measure that would ban a state elected official from using state money to settle sexual harassment claims against them.

 Legislators were also unsuccessful in improving workplace culture by failing to pass House Bill 2279, which would have allowed individuals working at a company with fewer than 15 employees to file sexual harassment complaints with the Texas Workforce Commission.
+An identical bill, Senate Bill 46, made it through the Senate and was scheduled for a floor vote in the House on the last day for Senate bills to be heard but ultimately died as the clock struck 12.

 Another crucial bill regarding women’s safety (SB 1804) was vetoed by Gov. Greg Abbott just days ago.
 The widely support domestic violence bill would have required bond information for domestic violence offenders to be sent to victims, as well as entered into a statewide database.
 SB 1804’s informative requirements would have better protected domestic violence survivors and community members that are currently vulnerable due to a lack of centralized data.
 Abbott said the legislation lost his support when “someone slipped in an ill-considered giveaway to a radioactive waste disposal facility.”
 However, the amendment Abbott was referring to would have simply delayed a surcharge and fee increase for a West Texas radioactive waste facility.